hyperifyio/goagent/logs/CURRENT_TASK.md

-Idle: PR inventory refreshed; ./work/main reset to origin/main; no new PRs this pass
+Idle: PR inventory refreshed on 2025-08-20; ./work/main reset to origin/main; no new PRs this pass